s-spillias/EMs-with-LLMs/README.md

 ## Overview

-This project implements "AI for Models of Ecosystems" (AIME), a novel framework that integrates large language models (LLMs) with evolutionary optimization to automate the discovery of interpretable ecological models from time-series data.
-AIME addresses the inverse problem of inferring ecologically meaningful mechanistic models that explain observed data while maintaining biological plausibility.
+This project implements "LLM-Enabled Mechanistic Modells for ecosystem Assessment" (LEMMA), a novel framework that integrates large language models (LLMs) with evolutionary optimization to automate the discovery of interpretable ecological models from time-series data.
+LEMMA addresses the inverse problem of inferring ecologically meaningful mechanistic models that explain observed data while maintaining biological plausibility.

 The framework utilizes a genetic algorithm to evolve and optimize ecological models, with LLMs assisting in model creation, evaluation, and improvement.
-AIME produces interpretable models with meaningful parameters that capture real biological processes, facilitating scientific insight and potentially accelerating management applications.
+LEMMA produces interpretable models with meaningful parameters that capture real biological processes, facilitating scientific insight and potentially accelerating management applications.

-This repository contains the code and resources associated with the paper: "Data-Driven Discovery of Mechanistic Ecosystem Models with LLMs", which demonstrates AIME's capabilities through two complementary marine case studies:
+This repository contains the code and resources associated with the paper: "Data-Driven Discovery of Mechanistic Ecosystem Models with LLMs", which demonstrates LEMMA's capabilities through two complementary marine case studies:

-1. A nutrient-phytoplankton-zooplankton (NPZ) model, where AIME successfully recovered known ecological dynamics
+1. A nutrient-phytoplankton-zooplankton (NPZ) model, where LEMMA successfully recovered known ecological dynamics
-2. A Crown-of-Thorns starfish (COTS) model, where AIME-generated models approached human expert models in capturing outbreak dynamics
+2. A Crown-of-Thorns starfish (COTS) model, where LEMMA-generated models approached human expert models in capturing outbreak dynamics

 ## Prerequisites